iamsohel7/file-transfer-app-api/README.md

 ## Installation

-##### After download or clone run npm install OR yarn install to install all the dependancies. also do not forget to rename example.env into .env an put all creadentials.
+##### After download or clone run npm install OR yarn install to install all the dependancies.
+Also rename example.env to .env and put all creadentials.